HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 pointer to a GPU-device is passed to an MPI call.

+To avoid memory copies between CPU-host and GPU-device.

 The GPU-aware MPI concept has the advantage of enabling the MPI library to directly access a GPU-device memory without passing through a CPU-host memory.
 This results in high-throughput and low-latency communications, thus rending computational tasks efficient.

 It allows the transfer of data from one GPU to another GPU.
 GPU-to-GPU communication...although, it is not necessary that the data can be sent from one GPU to another GPU...and that depends on the implemednted library...as other optimized ways invisible to the developer might take place...